Chapter Twelve

 For the final rotation, each speaker addressed not the past but the future.
 Not their personal journeys but the collective legacy.
 Not the invisible field but its visible effects.

-Wenh began: "Seventy years ago, this was a seasonal gathering.
+Wenh began: "Seventy winters ago, this was a seasonal gathering.
 Perhaps fifty people would come, stay a few weeks, disperse.
 Now six hundred live here permanently.
 Not because we planned it.
 Because the innovations compounded.
-My medicine needed Yemotos's vessels which enabled Threyenh's fermentation which required Benbhubh's sanitation which was tracked by Henmos's counting.
+My medicine needed Yemotos's vessels which enabled Threyenh's fermentation which required Benbhub's sanitation which was tracked by Henmos's counting.
 Each gift created conditions for the next gift."

 Weiknos: "The goats.
 They're not really domesticated—they still choose to stay.
 But their choosing has transformed how humans live.
 We don't have to be fully nomadic anymore.
 Can settle in one place because the animals bring themselves to us.
 That's... that's the end of something.
 The beginning of something else.
 I see it but I don't like all of what I see."